 - Corporate Renewable Energy Buyers Principles: An initiative facilitated by the World Resources Institute and the World Wildlife Fund.

-In the United States, renewable projects in Texas and Nebraska are expected to break ground in 2021, and by the end of the year, 15 countries in PepsiCo’s direct operations will be powered by 100 percent renewable electricity.
+Advancing our net-zero climate goal and becoming PepsiCo Positive will require continued efforts to transition to renewable energy.
+In the United States, a renewable project in Nebraska is expected to break ground in 2021, and by the end of the year, 15 countries in PepsiCo’s direct operations will be powered by 100 percent renewable electricity.
 This means that more than 60 percent of all of the company’s direct global electricity needs will be met through renewable sources.
 Twelve countries in PepsiCo's Europe sector already source 100 percent renewable electricity.